EGO 650 CFM Blower Pegs 20.8 Newtons in Our Testing

 The Bottom Line

-The EGO 650 CFM blower is the most powerful handheld blower we’ve ever tested.
-Period.
+The EGO 650 CFM blower is the most powerful handheld blower we’ve tested to date.
 With the 20.8 N rating we got from our tests, it’s hard to imagine needing much more power from a handheld unit—gas or battery.
 Perhaps it’s time for EGO to turn its attention back to backpack blowers for the next power jump.

 Buy it if you’re looking for the most powerful battery-powered blower that has a deep, reliable line of compatible lawn care equipment.
 Pass or go with a 2.5Ah battery if weight is your biggest concern.